rafael-fuente/diffractsim/README.md

 ## Examples

-To perform the simulations, just run from the [examples subdirectory](https://github.com/rafael-fuente/Diffraction-Simulations--Angular-Spectrum-Method/tree/main/examples) the corresponding Python scripts on the command prompt:
+To perform the simulations, just run from the [examples subdirectory](https://github.com/rafael-fuente/Diffraction-Simulations--Angular-Spectrum-Method/tree/main/examples) the corresponding Python scripts on the command prompt.
+To compute your own diffraction pattern, first, also take a look at these examples.
+You'll need to specify in the script the aperture as an image and input its size.

 ```
 python hexagon_monochromatic.py